k8xian/burger/README.md

 * Deployment

+## Development
+* Basic MySQL CRUD App using ORM

+## Design
 * Note the cute burger favicon!
+* Works on mobile, too!

 ## Instructions for running locally
 * clone this [repository](https://github.com/k8xian/burger) to your computer
 * cd into the repo
+* create a .env file with your local MySQL credentials
 * run **npm install**
 * run **node server.js**